phalcon-orphanage/docs/en/reference/volt.rst

     $compiler = $volt->getCompiler();

-    //This binds the function name 'shuffle' in Volt to the PHP function 'str_shuffle'
+    // This binds the function name 'shuffle' in Volt to the PHP function 'str_shuffle'
     $compiler->addFunction('shuffle', 'str_shuffle');

 Register the function with an anonymous function.
 This case we use $resolvedArgs to pass the arguments exactly